VISA Guidance & Support

 At Orient Spectra, making you achieve your goal of studying abroad is our mission!

 At Orient Spectra, we provide you with all the training to get you interview ready.
 We not only provide information but also prepare you with mock interview sessions.
 Our first step is to assess the background of the applicant to determine their strong and weak areas and prepare them accordingly.
 Our counsellors will then conduct mock interview sessions and see how the applicant responds to the various questions.
 Based on this first-hand information, we again will suggest appropriate answers and responses to the given questions and situations.
 With this specialized and customized preparation, facing the interview becomes more easier.

 Self-confidence, proper planning, preparation, and presentation are the key aspects to succeed in the visa interview.
-Orient Spectra makes sure that the applicant is fully prepared to handle all these aspects successfully to get the coveted Student Visa for the USA.
+Orient Spectra makes sure that the applicant is fully prepared to handle all these aspects successfully to get the coveted Student Visa.